-There are lots of different duvet fillings to choose from, each with its pros and cons.
+There are many different duvet fillings to choose from, each with its pros and cons.

 Hollowfibre, and feather and down, are the two most popular options, though you'll also find duvets in microfibre, wool and silk.

-Prices can vary depending on the type of filling, the tog rating, the size and many other features, meaning some duvets can cost as little as £20, while others can cost more than £700.
+Prices can vary depending on the type of filling, the tog rating – which refers to effectiveness of a material's thermal insulation, using an ascending scale ranging from cool and lightweight low-tog duvets at 1.5 and 3 tog, up to the extra-cosy 15-tog duvet – the size and many other features, meaning some duvets can cost as little as £20, while others can cost more than £700.
 Plus, as comfort is subjective, what feels cosy for you may not be ideal for everyone.

 - Pros: Affordable; machine washable; some are hypoallergenic

 - Cons: Don't last as long as more expensive duvets; filling can clump together